 Event Services and Facility Reservations: Club advisors will help you with the online system to reserve rooms and determine any logistical and/or food charges.
-Note: If you plan to have food, work with Aladdin Food Services (417-865-2815, ext.
-7425), as the University contracts with them for food service.
+Note: If you plan to have food, work with Aladdin Food Services (417-865-2815, x7425), as the University contracts with them for food service.
 Any exceptions must have formal approval from the Food Services Director.
-Contact staff in Event & Conference Services (x7955 or Riggs 304) for more information.
+Contact staff in Event & Conference Services (x7955 or Riggs 104) for more information.

 Food Services: Students (& paying guests) may enjoy meals in the dining hall and Joust, and snacks in The Barracks Coffee Shop.
 Residence students have three meal plan options: 10, 15 (includes \$75 in bonus bucks\), or 20 (includes \$100 in bonus bucks\) meals weekly.
 Commuter students, or those with meal plan exemptions, may buy a block of 45 or 75 meals.
-Students can also load Crusader Bucks\ to their ID cards for \$50, \$100, or \$150 to satisfy those coffee or food cravings!
+Students can also load EU Bucks\ to their ID cards for \$50, \$100, or \$150 to satisfy those coffee or food cravings!
 Food service is not available during Thanksgiving, Christmas and Spring breaks.

 Scan your ID card at the register to access your meal plan.
-ID cards and meal plans are not transferable to others but you may use bonus bucks or Crusader bucks for guests.
-Instead of eating in, there is also a take-out option with our Eco-To-Go program that utilizes sustainable containers and a nominal one-time fee to participate.
-For more information on how to sign up for this program, contact Dining Director, Joey Roberts.
-Meal trays for ill students are available per request of the Health Center, Residence Hall, or Discipleship staff.
-Remember: only take ice cream you are eating out of the dining hall; wear shoes & shirts in all facilities; be respectful and courteous; throw trash in receptacles; clean up!
+ID cards and meal plans are not transferable to others but you may use bonus bucks or EU Bucks for guests.
+There is also a takeout option.
+Our Eco-To-Go program uses sustainable containers for a nominal one-time fee to participate.
+For more information on how to sign up for this program, contact Dining Director.
+Meal trays for ill students are available per request of the Health Center, Residence Hall, or services is unable to accommodate a disabling dietary condition, see Meal Plan Accommodation Guidelines.

+Discipleship staff.
+Remember: only take ice cream you are eating out of the dining hall; wear shoes & shirts in all facilities; be respectful and courteous; throw trash in receptacles; please clean up after yourself!